orelkabets/eth-wallet-notify/README.md

  A sample "replacement" to bitcoind wallet-notify logic , Using [web3](https://github.com/ethereum/web3.js/) with [Node 8+](https://nodejs.org/en/).

- Tested on windows and ubuntu 18.04, using local [parity](https://github.com/paritytech/parity-ethereum/releases/tag/v2.1.10) full node.
+ Tested on windows and ubuntu 18.04, using local [parity](https://github.com/paritytech/parity-ethereum/releases/tag/v2.1.10) with Ropsten testnet.

  you can use infura node, but first change the code to get your wanted account list. check out [config.js](https://github.com/orelkabets/eth-wallet-notify/blob/master/config.js)